makhmudjumanazarov/Residual-Network-Architectures-ResNet34-and-ResNet50/README.md

 Residual networks solve degradation problem by shortcuts or skip connections, by short circuiting shallow layers to deep layers.
 We can stack Residual blocks more and more, without degradation in performance.
 This enables very deep networks to be built.

-In ResNets, a "shortcut" or a "skip connection" allows the model to skip layers: A ResNet block showing a skip-connection
+In ResNets, a "shortcut" or a "skip connection" allows the model to skip layers: A ResNet block showing a skip-connection image

 <img src="/Images/skip_connection_kiank.png" alt="Plant Village" style="display: block; margin: 0 auto; max-width: 100%;">